Skip to main content

 Creating translation teams

-Teams work to get your projects translated.
+Teams work to translate, review, and proofread your projects.
 If you're translating with your community or an agency, you'll need to create a team and invite collaborators to join the team before translations can start.
 If you plan to only order translations from our partners, you can simply create a team and skip inviting collaborators.

 Creating a team